Natooz/MidiTok/README.md

 MuMIDI also include a "built-in" positional encoding mechanism.
 At each time step, embeddings of the current bar and current position are merged with the token.
 For a note, the _Pitch_, _Velocity_ and _Duration_ embeddings are also merged together.

 NOTES:
-* In this implementation, the tokens are first sorted by time, then track, then pitch values.
+* In MidiTok, the tokens are first sorted by time, then track, then pitch values.
-* In the original MuMIDI _Chord_ tokens are placed before Track tokens.
-We decided in MidiTok to put them after as chords are produced by one instrument, and several instrument can produce more than one chord at a time step.
+* In the original MuMIDI, _Chord_ tokens are placed before Track tokens.
+We decided in MidiTok to put them after as chords are produced by one instrument, and several instruments can produce more than one chord at a time step.
-* This implementation uses _Track_ tokens defined by their MIDI programs.
+* This implementation uses _Program_ tokens to distinguish tracks, on their MIDI program.
 Hence, two tracks with the same program will be treated as being the same.
-* As in the original MuMIDI implementation, this on distinguishes pitch tokens of drums from pitch tokens of other instruments.
+* As in the original MuMIDI implementation, MidiTok distinguishes pitch tokens of drums from pitch tokens of other instruments.
 More details in the [code](miditok/mumidi.py).

 ![MuMIDI figure](https://github.com/Natooz/MidiTok/blob/assets/assets/mumidi.png?raw=true "Sequence with notes from two different tracks, with a bar and position embeddings")